-Hurricane Florence Forces Officials to Issue Evacuation Warnings for More Than 1 Million
+Hurricane Florence Forces Officials To Issue Evacuation Warnings For More Than 1 Million

-As Hurricane Florence continues to make its slow track to South Carolina and the East Coast, officials desperately urged more than one million residents to evacuate the storm’s projected landfall as they predict dire conditions.
+As Hurricane Florence continues to make its slow track to South Carolina and the East Coast, officials desperately urged more than 1 million residents to evacuate the storm’s projected landfall as they predict dire conditions.

 The National Weather Service said, according to CNN, that the hurricane, which has bounced around between a Category 3 and 4 in recent days, could bring a dangerous storm surge and torrential rains throughout the Carolinas and Mid-Atlantic states, putting lives at risk.